thomiaschristopher/Twitter_API_project/README.md

         `ACCESS_TOKEN_SECRET=""`

-2 - Put your key and token info in the
+2 - Put your key and token info in the "bot_info.txt" file 3 - You can now configure your own query with the "twiiter